spacecatpixel/lokidocs/docs/Wallets/CliWallet/MofNMultisig.md

 make_multisig 2 MultisigV12EHtuvxFyAYDNcDsbDqWHDfkRr4JZchSdf8eZQSFwiMKDk15CYEJeQyEwtSnqUZdRr2BsEaT9z2biUdDTEQM4T3N625owvKMDoyhbRj3bwkBtceLKimap8DBAiUmSABpdf62HnPYiRtLW4JdVFmfqjndhWjYBypx1duvpi3qwfSrBY9a MultisigV1TqQ8Gt5Sb3GYtVJa1fQrK7e7hPm59XbooNvLxPSBR4856bW9jtD1hEyWy4yULKrX7reZZ6vrKdBCdSdk4nfApCGYJAA2WP4pKNwHDyKTuLEeuoDhqno8keEVeEF9AZsWXvng1avUTRREmy11h8wu8pdjopC4AguQKiHCJCN7aT9W6b8C
 ```

 Notice how there are 2 strings starting with `Multisig....arg`.
-One is from person 2 and other from person 3.
+One is from person 2 and other from person 3, if their is 5 different people their would be 4 different strings of `Multisig....arg`.
 The number at the beginning is the minimum required number of signatures.
 Since it's a 2/3 scheme - it's 2.

+To reiterate, for a 5/8 scheme which means there are 8 people who can sign and 5 people must sign to authorise a transaction out of the Multi signature wallet.
+In this circumstance, the command each person would run has a `<threshold>` that equals 5 and 7 strings of `multisig...arg`.

 The output from the `make_multisig` command will be similar to: